Beaches & Coast

 Waikiki has every cuisine you'd ever want, kid-friendly chains included.
 Don't skip a poke bowl from a local market and shave ice in the afternoon.
 For dinner, sunset on the lawn at a Waikiki resort beats any restaurant with under-4s.

-Day trips from Oahu
+Day trips from Oahu with kids

 Tips for visiting Oahu with kids